 - Where Will You Use Your Scuba Gear?

 - How To Choose The Right Scuba Mask

 - Choosing The Right BCD

 Only your thoughts have you to keep each other company once you descend into the waters.
 You hear nothing except the sound of bubbles when you breathe out through the mouthpiece of your mask.
 Very soon you’ll forget about the loneliness once you are engrossed with the beauty that surrounds you.
 You would feel a bit weird to draw breath for the first time below the surface.
 But with the help of specialized equipment, you can breathe easily.

 But you may be snorkelling before.
 I can understand your frustration for not going underwater for a much longer time than it should.
 Soon you have to surface gasping for air before you can go down again.
 The corals that you longed to see are not reachable.
 All because the grasp of air is insufficient to sustain the depth.
 Is time to step up the ante and enter the world of scuba diving.
 It allows you to stay underwater longer and go deeper.
 All you need is specialized diving scuba gear to ensure your comfort and safety when you made your first plunge and beyond.

 Uses of malfunctioning Scuba gear

 In popular diving locations around the world, you can possibly rent your scuba equipment right in front of the beachfront.
-Practically everything that you need to dive can be loaned out, from scuba mask to air tanks!
-But it has its drawbacks, those gears have been used by thousands of divers before you and due to its excessive use and long abusive wear and tear, the scuba gear may become faulty and could be malfunctioning without you knowing it.
+Practically everything that you need to dive can be loaned out, from scuba masks to air tanks!
+But it has its drawbacks, those gears have been used by thousands of divers before you and due to their excessive use and long abusive wear and tear, the scuba gear may become faulty and could be malfunctioning without you knowing it.